DavidSchinazi/draft-connect-udp-ecn/draft-schinazi-masque-connect-udp-ecn.md

 # ECN Header Definition {#header}

 "ECN" is a Item Structured Header
 {{!STRUCT-HDR=I-D.ietf-httpbis-header-structure}}.
-Its value MUST be a Boolean.
+Its value MUST be a Token.
 Its ABNF is:

 ~~~
-  ECN = sf-boolean
+  ECN = sf-token
 ~~~

 The "ECN" header indicates whether the sender supports this extension.
-A value of 1 indicates support whereas a value of 0 (or the absence of the header) indicates lack of support.
+A value of "supported" indicates support whereas a value of "unsupported" (or the absence of the header) indicates lack of support.

 Clients MUST NOT indicate support for this extension unless they know that the